fibreditoniocartonio/simpleXjs/README.md

 # simpleXjs
-A simple X project in javascript
+A simple action platformer in javascript.
+I hope to make it become a metroidvania sooner or later.
 Just download all the files and open the .html.
 I'm from Italy so sometimes comments and variable names may be in italian.

-Load the .savegame file to play with all the implemented functions.
+Load the .savegame file to play with all the implemented functionalities.